TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 >     C - We end up improvising the data consistency and processing, handling errors GRACEFULLY ➡️ We're giving errors more time to resolve, by increasing the time interval between two subsequent retries

-More so, it's a predictable system behaviour, We have a well-defined retry policy with exponential backoff.
+More so, **it's a predictable system behaviour, We have a well-defined retry policy with exponential backoff.**

-**What did we achieve ?
-Strong availability + reliability** ✅ 👍
+### = Strong Availability + Reliability ✅ 👍

 </br>

 ## Data transformation layer for this architecture